 - 1. In-district students enrolled in high school (or an online school accredited by the state of Oklahoma) full time pay no tuition. - 2.
 Out-of-district high school students may attend if they meet the enrollment criteria and space is available.
-Secondary out-of-district tuition is \$9,172.00 per semester.
+Secondary out-of-district tuition is \$19,504.00 per year.